- No products in the cart.

 Optimum usage temperature is 15-20°C, cycle life is reduced by 20% at 40°C.

 Lithium-ion batteries are stressed more when kept above 30°C. Storing batteries fully charged in high elevated temperatures can reduce battery life quicker than normal discharge / re-charge cycling.

 Low temperatures reduce the battery capacity as the internal resistance is increased.
 A temperature of -18°C would reduce the battery capacity to 50%

 Continued use of batteries in both high and low ambient temperature environments will accelerate their capacity decay.

-There is no in-built cut-off system in the Badaptor – it’s simply a battery adapter that allows users to convert their DeWalt 18-20V, Makita, Milwaukee, Bosch Professional, Ridgid or AEG 18V battery for use with the full range of Ryobi One+ power tools.
+There is no in-built cut-off system in the Badaptor – it’s simply a battery adapter that allows customers to use their 18-20V batteries with another brand of power tool.

-With most tools, when the battery voltage drops to around 16V, the tool’s speed and performance starts to fall off.
+With most tools, when the battery voltage drops to around 16V, the tool’s speed and performance start to fall off.
 At 15-14V the drop in performance is severe and it is obvious that the battery needs recharging.

-We would recommend the batteries are recharged when the performance starts to fall off as this will extend battery life, protect the battery from deep discharge (also known as over-discharge), and also maximise tool life as it is working at the correct voltage.
+We would recommend the batteries be recharged when the performance starts to fall off as this will extend battery life, and maximise overall tool life.

 To protect your battery, do not continue to operate if the tool performance has noticeably reduced.